Tableau Journey Starter Pack

 9 min readAug 14, 2021

-Are you planning to start your data journey?
-But don’t know where to start from?
+Are you planning to start your data journey but don’t know where to start from?
 Starting your journey with Tableau is pretty exciting but with so many resources, it can be overwhelming.

 So with my personal experience and tons of things that I learned from the folks at the data community, I decided to put together a plan to help out in your journey.